No-Bake Pumpkin Energy Balls

 This post may contain affiliate links.
 Please read our disclosure policy.

-Quick & healthy no-bake pumpkin oatmeal energy balls that taste like cookies but are good for you!
+Quick & healthy no-bake pumpkin energy balls that taste like cookies but are good for you!
 These energy bites are going to be your go-to healthy snack all season.

 Oatmeal balls are one of my all time favorite snacks and we make them all the time.
 I always have a container of some variation of these on hand for quick snacks, easy additions to lunch boxes, and for on-the-go car snacking.
 Once you start making these you’ll never stop because they are healthy, easy, quick to put together, and store very well.

 The bones of this recipe is oats, pumpkin, a nut butter, and honey – everything else you can add to your liking.
 I love to throw in chia seeds because they help the oat balls stick together well and have some great fats in them.
 I also add things like coconut flakes or nuts (pecans are delicious) in place of the chocolate chips sometimes.
-You can really tailor these to suit your taste.
-I have loads of energy balls you can try like my Extra Protein Oatmeal Bites, 8 No-Bake Oatmeal Energy Balls and Easy Chocolate Peanut Butter Energy Bites.

-Why You’ll Love this Recipe
+Why You’ll Love This Pumpkin Energy Balls Recipe

 • You can’t go wrong with healthy fats, whole grains, and good carbs.